hugohfsouza/GodEye/pull_request_template.md

-# Resposta as sequintes questões
+# Answer the following questions
-- Qual feature voce implentou?
+- What feature did you implement?
-- Foi atualizada a documentacao?
+- Has the documentation been updated?
-- Houve adicao de alguma lib?
+- Was there a lib addition?
-- Houve alteracao na arquitetura base do projeto?
+- Has there been a change in the basic architecture of the project?
-- Quais testes foram executados?
+- What tests were performed?